 It would assist the procedure if the school respected the views of a complainant who indicates that he/she would have difficulty discussing a complaint with a particular member of staff.
 In these cases, the complaints co-ordinator can refer the complainant to another staff member.
-Where the complaint concerns the headteacher, the complaints co-ordinator can refer the complainant to the Chair of Governors.
+Where the complaint concerns the headteacher, the complaints co-ordinator can refer the comp